Everex (EVX) Hits One Day Volume of $3,337.00

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.

 Everex’s launch date was September 29th, 2017.
-Everex’s total supply is 25,000,000 coins and its circulating supply is 22,700,000 coins.
+Everex’s total supply is 25,000,000 coins.
+Everex’s official message board is blog.everex.io.
 Everex’s official Twitter account is @everexio and its Facebook page is accessible here.
+Everex’s official website is www.everex.io.
 The Reddit community for Everex is /r/everex and the currency’s Github account can be viewed here.
-Everex’s official website is www.everex.io.
-Everex’s official message board is blog.everex.io.

 Everex Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Everex directly using U.S. dollars.
-Investors seeking to acquire Everex should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Everex using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Everex directly using US dollars.
+Investors seeking to trade Everex should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Everex using one of the aforementioned exchanges.

 Receive News & Updates for Everex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.